 On June 22, 2020, a motion seeking documents before filing a shareholder derivative action was filed by a single shareholder against Taro Industries and Taro U.S.A. in the Haifa District Court related to alleged U.S. antitrust violations.
 On September 22, 2020, a subsequent motion seeking documents was filed by a single shareholder against Taro Industries related to alleged misreporting to U.S. Medicaid and three prior state settlements.
 Both motions were consolidated on February 16, 2021, and remain pending before the Haifa District Court.
-Taro Industries has filed a motion to stay proceedings pending resolution of the related U.S. litigation, and also a motion for service recognition in which the Company requested the court to determine that the service of the motion to Taro U.S.A. seeking documents before filing a shareholder derivative action was performed in accordance with Israeli Law requirements.
+The Proceedings against Taro Industries and Taro U.S.A. have been stayed by the Haifa District Court on a hearing-to-hearing basis, pending the parties providing required status updates regarding the related U.S. litigation to the Haifa District Court at upcoming scheduled status hearings.